reisir/swatchbar/README.md

 ## Double click the + to open settings!

+This will also paste in any color code you happen to have in your clipboard.
+Just delete it or don't have color codes in your clipboard.

 Swatch controls:
  * Left-Click to copy the colour HEX to your clipboard.
  * Right-Click a swatch to make it the colour in your clipboard.